bradlybm/nnfs/README.md

 p2.py -> 2nd video, formating an output layer that takes input form 4 neurons

 p3.py -> 3rd video, using numpy (dot product) to simplify the code

-4/23/23 -> taking this https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/video_galleries/lecture-videos/ course to get more comfrotable with python before continuing this side project.

-6/9/23 -> course is good i just have a small attention span for lectures, i have found it better to do challenge questions on hackerrank.com.